relativitydev/relativity-test-helpers/README.md

 # Version 8.0 Updates
 With the deprecation of RSAPI, TestHelpers was significantly updated to account for this.
 These updates, however, did bring about many breaking changes.

+**Note: Previous packages of TestHelpers will still be available, but previous major releases will not be updated with RSAPI removal**

 ## Breaking Changes
 Context |  v7 | v8 |
 |:-----|:--------|:------|